gcfrxbots/rxbot/README.md

 More info on these hotkeys later, because honestly we have no fucking idea right now.

+## Updating to a Newer Version

+If a new update releases for RXBot, that likely means bugs have been fixed and/or new features have been added.
+Here's a short guide on updating:

+1. Backup your current bot installation!
+Simply copy the folder, and keep it to the side just in case you need to roll back or bring over any files.
+2. Download the zip of the new version from GitHub, and while you're here, look at the version number written next to the **Settings.py** file.
+Is it older than the version you're updating to?
+If so, that's good.
+3. Overwrite your old files with the new files.
+If **Settings.py** is still for an older version, you don't need to overwrite your current one.
+If you *do* need to update the file, then you will have to manually copy over your settings from your old file to the new one.

 ## Commands

 This is a list of commands for the bot, which users will type into Twitch chat: